UberGeekDude/MSFS_Longitude/README.md

 					<EndText>R</EndText>
 				</Gauge>

-This looks better, to me, but the issue is the Battery Amps id cutoff at the bottom.
+This looks better, to me, but the issue created with this change is now the Battery Amps is cutoff at the bottom.
 The extra text for Aileron and Rudder push the graph down.
 I am not sure how to change the column hight for the Aileron and Rudder.
-IRL, they are compressed together as well as the engine readouts.
+IRL, they are closer together as well as the engine readouts.

 Similar code for Rudder.